the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 askAndSayMyName(argument);
 ~~~~~~~

 Equipping a function with parameters, using those parameters within the function, and passing arguments from the outside enables writing **dynamic code** in functions.
-It's worth to know that arguments and parameters do not need to share the same name, just the order matters when using more than one argument/parameter pair:
+It's worth to know that arguments and parameters do not need to share the same name.
+If one argument is passed from the outside to a function (here: `myName`), then the function can decide how it wants to name the argument (here: `fullName`):

 {title="index.js",lang="javascript"}
 ~~~~~~~